 I found from my visit to Dima Hasao that each group of people whether tribal or non-tribal who migrated to this serene land and made it their permanent abode had a great love for Nature, a desire to live and work in harmony with the fellow human beings, an independent spirit and a keenness for innovation.

 I concluded my sojourn of Dima Hasao by a visit to the picturesque Jatinga village on a clear summer day.
 The village overlooking the Jatinga Valley, hardly a few kilometres to the east of Haflong, is on a spur of the Haflong ridge, which itself is an offshoot of the main ridge of the Borail Hills Range.
-The lush Jatinga Valley made so green by the heavy rainfall lay in all its splendor before my eyes.
+The lush Jatinga Valley made so green by the heavy rainfall lay in all its splendour before my eyes.

 A board of the Forest Department at the quaint Jatinga village read: